-No applicant or Medical Staff Member shall be entitled as a matter of right to more than one (1) hearing or appellate review on any single matter which may be the subject of an appeal.
-In the event that the Board ultimately determines to deny Medical Staff appointment or reappointment to an applicant, or to revoke or terminate the Medical Staff appointment and/or clinical privileges of a current Member or applicant for Membership,-, that individual may not apply for Medical Staff appointment or for those clinical privileges at this or another Trinity Health hospital unless the Board advises otherwise.
+No applicant or Medical Staff member shall be entitled as a matter of right to more than one (1) hearing or appellate review on any single matter which may be the subject of an appeal.
+In the event that an applicant/appointee resigns while under investigation or in lieu of performing an investigation or the Board ultimately determines to deny Medical Staff appointment or reappointment to an applicant, or to revoke or terminate the Medical Staff appointment and/or clinical privileges of a current member or a physician or dentist with privileges without membership, that individual may never apply for Medical Staff appointment or for those clinical privileges at this or another Trinity Health System hospital unless the Board advises otherwise.

-7.7 Fair hearing and appeal for those Practitioners with privileges without Medical Staff membership
+7.7 Fair hearing and appeal for those with privileges without medical staff membership and who are not physicians or dentists

-Advanced Practice Providers are not entitled to the hearing and appeals procedures set forth in the Medical Staff Bylaws.
-In the event one of these Practitioners receives notice of a recommendation by the Medical Executive Committee that will adversely affect his/her exercise of clinical privileges, the Practitioner and his/her supervising physician, if applicable, shall have the right to meet personally with two physicians and a peer assigned by the Chief/President of the Medical Staff to discuss the recommendation.
-The Practitioner and the supervising physician, if applicable, must request such a meeting in writing to the Hospital President within ten (10) business days from the date of receipt of such notice.
-At the meeting, the Practitioner and the supervising physician, if applicable, must be present to discuss, explain, or refute the recommendation, but such meeting shall not constitute a hearing and none of the procedural rules set forth in the medical staff Bylaws with respect to hearings shall apply.
-Findings from this review body will be forwarded to the affected Practitioner, the MEC and the Board.
+APPs and Clinical Assistants are not entitled to the hearing and appeals procedures set forth in the medical staff Bylaws.
+In the event one of these practitioners receives notice of a recommendation by the Medical Executive Committee that will adversely affect their exercise of clinical privileges, the practitioner and their supervising physician, if applicable, shall have the right to meet personally with two physicians and a peer assigned by the President of the Medical Staff to discuss the recommendation.
+The practitioner and the supervising physician, if applicable, must request such a meeting in writing to the Hospital President within ten (10) business days from the date of receipt of such notice.
+At the meeting, the practitioner and the supervising physician, if applicable, must be present to discuss, explain, or refute the recommendation, but such meeting shall not constitute a hearing and none of the procedural rules set forth in the medical staff Bylaws with respect to hearings shall apply.
+Findings from this review body will be forwarded to the affected practitioner, the MEC and the Board.

-The Practitioner and the supervising physician, if applicable, may request an appeal in writing to the Hospital President within ten (10) days of receipt of the findings of the review body.
-Two members of the Board assigned by the chair of the Board shall hear the appeal from the Practitioner and the supervising physician.
-A representative from the Medical_Staff leadership may be present.
+The practitioner and the supervising physician, if applicable, may request an appeal in writing to the Hospital President within ten (10) days of receipt of the findings of the review body.
+Two members of the Board assigned by the chair of the Board shall hear the appeal from the practitioner and the supervising physician.
+A representative from the medical staff leadership may be present.
 The decision of the appeal body will be forwarded to the Board for final decision.
-The Practitioner and the supervising physician will be notified within ten (10) days of the final decision of the Board.
-If the decision is adverse to the Practitioner, they will not be allowed to reapply for privileges.
+The practitioner and the supervising physician will be notified within ten (10) days of the final decision of the Board.
+If the decision is adverse to the practitioner, they will not be allowed to reapply for privileges.